RoxanneMango/CCP_WebServer/README.md

 # CCP_WebServer
 Webserver with database and support to play games in the browser

+## TODO:
+- Open-closed principle in WebServer, by giving the routes (like /blackjack) via dependency injection
+- Read configurations from a config file, instead of hardcoded in the main.cpp
+  - ip
+  - port
+  - routes
+  - etc
+- Convert User::hand (std::vector<Card>) into its own Hand object
+- House user-specific flags which currently reside in BlackJack in the User itself
+- For the scheduled-task pattern, unit of work could be used
+- Use authorization headers instead of tokens within the POST payload
+  - Makes it possible to send GET requests with authentication
+- Maybe convert Game::users into a template, instead of void pointers
+  - The type of user is not going to change once a game has been initialized

 ## Patterns:
 ### Creational pattern(s):
 Factory pattern